C programming on esieabot

 In the main() function

-callback(pi, 16, RISING_EDGE, ma_fonction); // We create the callback, which will call the function
+callback(pi, 16, RISING_EDGE, my_function); // We create the callback, which will call the function

-// of GPIO 16 is on a rising curve
+// of GPIO 16 is on a rising edge

 // (for example, when the pushbutton has just been pressed)